Che Mohamad Zulkifly Jusoh

-Che Mohamad Zulkifly Jusoh (born 16 September 1959) is a Malaysian politician and former member of parliament for Setiu, Terengganu for a term from 2013 to 2018 and is the incumbent member of parliament for Besut since November 2022.
-He is a member of the Malaysian Islamic Party since 2018 and previously, he was a member of the United Malays National Organisation.
+Che Mohamad Zulkifly bin Jusoh (born 16 September 1959) is a Malaysian politician who has served as the Member of Parliament (MP) for Besut since November 2022 and for Setiu from May 2013 to May 2018.
+He is a member of the Malaysian Islamic Party (PAS), a component party of the Perikatan Nasional (PN) coalition and was a member of the United Malays National Organisation (UMNO), a component party of the Barisan Nasional (BN) coalition.

-Political career

-As of 2022, he belongs to Malaysian Islamic Party, a component party of the Perikatan Nasional coalition.

 Debate on the Domestic Violence Act (Amendments) 2017 bill

 On July 15, 2017 during the debate tabling on the Domestic Violence Act (Amendments) 2017 bill in the Dewan Rakyat, Jusoh remarked that wives withholding sex from their husbands or the right to marry another woman should be considered a Sharia-related crime or marital offence which is brought by emotional and psychological abuse.

 His statement sparked criticism from Women's Aid Organisation and many politicians; however Muslim Welfare Organisation Malaysia agreed with Jusoh's remarks.